keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/app.md

-You must manually migrate older `KeptnApp` resources that were created manually or that were manually edited to add `preDeployment` and `postDeployment tasks and evaluations.
+You must manually migrate older `KeptnApp` resources that were created manually or that were manually edited to add pre/post-deployment tasks and evaluations.
 For more information please refer to the [migration section](../../migrate/keptnapp/index.md).